Goamaral/Sesame/README.md

 # Sesame
-Opens file with associate default application
+Opens file with associate default application.
+Similar to the open command in Mac OSX or the xdg-open in linux.